MihaiB-dev/.NET_unibuc/README.md

     - use in new function the previous function to add all categories
     - add in article class a list of all categories
     - add in html new (in view) @Html.DropDownListFor

+## Add confirmation messages
+Example with delete articles
+1. create a temp data in delete action with a name.
+2. In redirect route from delete verify if a temp data is there.
+If so, add it in the viewBag.
+3. print it on View